-Question 2: In no more than 300 words, please tell us about a global change you would like to see happen and how you would use policy making to achieve this.
+Question 2: In no more than 300 words, please tell us about a time that you used your leadership skills to achieve a successful outcome, ideally related to policy making.

-Top scoring applicants will:
+Top scoring applicants will provide an example where:

-Question 3: In no more than 200 words, please provide your biggest achievement in either your professional or voluntary experience, ideally related to policy making.
+Question 3: In no more than 150 words, please provide your biggest achievement in either your professional or voluntary experience, ideally related to policy making.

 Question 4: In no more than 150 words, please tell us about any awards publications or projects which we should take into account.

-Final Selection in Country
+Final selection in country